Can Spondylolisthesis be treated without surgery or medication?

 What is the best way to treat Spondylolisthesis?

 Spondylolisthesis, a condition in which a bone has moved out of place in your back.
-Spondylolisthesis can be treated non-surgically with a specialized, computerized system that helps guide the displaced bone into a better position, freeing the nerves that come out of the back.
+Spondylolisthesis surgery is not necessary in each case.
+It can be treated non-surgically with a specialized, computerized system that helps guide the displaced bone into a better position, freeing the nerves that come out of the back.
 This procedure can reduce and eliminate pain and help people regain quality of life through increased movement and mobility.
 The system is called the DRX-9000c and is only offered at specialized, highly trained clinics.

 Spinal decompression uses state-of-the art technology to guide the spinal segments into a better position providing relief to the nerve.
 This gets rid of pain allowing the spinal discs to heal through improved blood flow, rehydration, and regeneration.